-We facilitate the sharing of environmentally responsible, local food + bioregional ecological knowledge.
+We facilitate the sharing of environmentally responsible, local food and bioregional ecological knowledge.
 We do this through the operation of a small community grocer and indigenous nursery.

-Hybrid butternut and jap pumpkins growing up an old children’s swing in Sunita Joshi’s garden, Naarm
+Hybrid butternut and jap pumpkins growing up a swing in Sunita Joshi’s garden, Naarm

 Fair Food and Wildflowers recognises that food production and the health of native ecosystems are inherently linked, and seeks to explore how we might manage them together for human and environmental health.
 We offer a space to trial new ways of being that perhaps might feel right during a time shaped by climate change, biodiversity loss, social inequality and discrimination.